 After a while, I felt that the classes and laboratory sessions were no longer sufficient to satisfy my hunger of exploring.
 Hence, starting from the second term of my undergraduate study, I volunteered in various projects in the research labs:

 In Dr. Green’s laboratory, I was mainly introduced to practical techniques, learned how to handle laboratory equipment and how to work in a team as well as familiarizing with the fields of Cell and Molecular Biology.
 In Dr. Brown’s laboratory, as an independent research student working on starfish oocytes, I learned how to read scientific papers, scientific thinking, troubleshooting, asking, testing and analyzing a problem as well as new techniques.
 It was Dr. Brown who introduced me to Developmental Biology.

 I attended various orientation programs related to laboratory safety, radioactivity, and biologically hazardous materials.
 My stay there resulted in an accelerated publication and provided me to take part in criticizing and writing a scientific article.
 At the end of my study, I presented my work, which was my first presentation.
 Since I enjoyed my stay at Harvard very much and I was attracted to Developmental Biology the most, I decided to organize another internship for the summer following my junior year.

-I would like to continue my education of biology, which started at the age of six, at Duke University.
+I would like to continue my education in biology, which started at the age of six, at Duke University.
 It is among the top ten universities in the world.
 The research conducted by the distinguished faculty in the Department of Cell and Molecular Biology is unique to just a few places in the world and has been published in top journals.
 Moreover, Duke University provides various subjects and advisors to the graduate students to choose for their study, especially in Developmental Biology.